ASALOGAN/October-Daily-Coding-Challenges/README.md

 │   ├── solution-2.py      # Solution to the second problem (in Python)
 │   ├── notes.md           # Notes and explanation of the day's approach and learnings

+/October-Daily-Coding-Challenges
+├── Day Nine 28-10-24
+│   ├── problem-1.md       # Description of the first LeetCode problem Two Sum
+│   ├── solution-1.js      # Solution to the first problem (in JavaScript)
+│   ├── solution-1.py      # Solution to the first problem (in Python)
+│   ├── notes.md           # Notes and explanation of the day's approach and learnings

 ## Progress

 - **Day One 20-10-24:** Solved 2 problems —one on arrays (Maximum Distance in Arrays) and one on strings (Multiply Strings). (https://github.com/ASALOGAN/October-Daily-Coding-Challenges/tree/main/Day%20One%2020-10-24)